akshaya-git/Con2RDS4AWSNE/README.md

     5. Note the endpoint ARN (Amazon Resource Name, a unique identifier for each resource in AWS) of the database.
     6. Note the database name and the tables to query.
     7. **Security Note:**
-        1. Enable [encryption of data at rest](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.Encryption.html) for all the target databases.
+        1. Enable [encryption of data at rest for Amazon RDS](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.Encryption.html) for all the target databases.
-        2. Use [SSL/TLS to encrypt connection to RDS DB instance/cluster](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.SSL.html) for secure communication with target databases.
+        2. Use [SSL/TLS to encrypt connections to RDS DB instance](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.SSL.html) for secure communication with target databases.
     10. **Populate the Source and Target Database:**
         1. Once the Target database and source database are created, populate the source database with relevant target database parameters, if the target database is a new database then create a table and enter some sample data to query using this example.
 Here is a sample of what the source database will look like after it is populated: